-Carne en su jugo was created in 1958 at Karne Garibaldi, a Guadalajara restaurant on Calle Garibaldi in the Santa Tere neighborhood, by founder Hilario Salcedo.
+Carne en su jugo emerged from Guadalajara's mid-20th-century street eateries; its exact inventor is disputed (folk accounts credit a hot-dog vendor nicknamed 'El Gallo' near the San Juan de Dios market and the de la Torre family's Las Carretas stand, among others).
+Karne Garibaldi, the restaurant most associated with the dish, was opened in 1970 in the Santa Tere neighborhood by Néstor Flores Michel and his wife.
 The format — beef cooked in its rendered juices instead of separately seared, served as a soup — was a regional innovation.
 Karne Garibaldi remains the canonical address; the restaurant chain has spread within Jalisco but the original location is still considered the standard.

 Spoon goes in twice — once for the green broth (sharp tomatillo, bacon-fat depth, cilantro lifting through), once for a strip of beef plus a pile of bayo beans.
 The beef has barely cooked, still tender, soaking up salsa; the beans sit at the bottom in their own creamy pool.
 Crisp bacon on top crackles.
 Tortilla in hand, fold and dip.
-Best eaten at Karne Garibaldi where the kitchen is timed to seconds — they hold a Guinness record for fastest service.
+Best eaten at Karne Garibaldi where the kitchen is timed to seconds — they hold the Guinness record for fastest service — a full table served in 13.5 seconds, set August 31, 1996.

 Two things make this dish work: thin-sliced beef cooks fast enough to stay tender in liquid (no sear required), and bacon fat provides the saturated-fat backbone that carries the tomatillo's volatile aroma compounds.
 The tomatillo's malic acid breaks down during the boil, leaving fruity sweetness; the cilantro and raw onion at the end keep top notes alive against the cooked broth.